COLLEGE OF EDUCATION & HUMAN SCIENCES

 - Master of Arts in Teaching (MAT): Middle School Education (Grades 4-8)

 - Master of Arts in Teaching (MAT): Secondary Education (6-12)

 - Master of Arts in Teaching (MAT): Special Education – Visually Impaired

 Master of Education (M.Ed.), Educational Leadership

 The M.Ed. in Educational Leadership is a graduate-level teaching program designed to prepare certified teachers for the task of administering educational institutions, particularly at the primary and secondary levels.

 Students must complete a 36 semester-hour program, including an internship that extends over a full P-12 school year.
 Candidates must also attain a satisfactory score on the Louisiana State Department of Education identified test for educational leaders, successfully make a culminating program oral presentation, and receive a passing grade on a culminating e-portfolio.
 Applicants must be nominated by appropriate professional individuals and meet additional specified application requirements, including the holding of a current state-issued Level II or Level III Professional Teaching Certificate or its equivalent.
-For more information, contact the Department of Curriculum, Instruction, and Leadership or the Office of Graduate Studies in the College of Education.
+For more information, contact the Department of Curriculum, Instruction, and Leadership or the Office of Graduate Studies in the College of Education and Human Sciences.